 Module 10 deals with information and how it affects economic systems and social welfare.
 This topic was central to the debate between advocates of free markets vs communism.
-That debate is over: the price system produces more social gains than central planning.
+Most economists agree that price systems produce more social gains than central planning, though socialism is popular on college campuses.